Bangladesh–India relations

-Amid these cooperative efforts, the Indian-based hacktivist group Trojan 1337, known for politically motivated cyberattacks against nations with strained relations with India, has gained attention.
-Active since 2023, the group has targeted Bangladesh and Pakistan, defacing government and educational institution websites, notably on India's Independence Day (August 15) in 2023 and 2025, including attacks on Savar Union Parishad, Rohitpur Union Parishad, and several schools like Rupnagar Government Secondary School.
-These actions, allegedly influenced by anti-Muslim sentiments and Hindu nationalism, have included data breaches, such as the National Board of Revenue (NBR) breach and a Dhaka WASA Scada was hacked.
+Although some disputes remain unresolved, the relations between the two countries have been characterised as friendly.
+A historic land boundary agreement was signed on 6 June 2015 which settled decades-old border disputes, while negotiations are still ongoing over the sharing of water of the transboundary rivers.

+According a research by Pew Research Center in 2026, 43% Bangladeshis held favourable views on India, compared to 51% who held unfavourable view.
+On the other side, 25% Indians expressed favourable views on Bangladesh, compared to 48% who expressed unfavourable view.

 History

 Pre-21st century

 AAK Niazi signing the instrument of surrender, ending the 1971 Bangladesh Liberation War.

 The links between the republics of modern-day India and Bangladesh are civilizational, cultural, social, and economic.
 There is much that unites the two countries – a shared history of the end and common heritage originating from the Bengal region, linguistic and cultural ties, passion for music, literature and the arts.
 Both the countries were under the British Raj during the colonial era, with Bengal having been the first major region conquered by the British, and British India's capital having been established in Calcutta (now Kolkata - very near the modern India-Bangladesh border) until 1911.
-Rabindranath Tagore, the Bengali Polymath from colonial India created the national anthems of both today's Bangladesh and India in 1905 and 1911 respectively.
+Rabindranath Tagore, the Bengali polymath from colonial India, created the national anthems of both today's Bangladesh and India in 1905 and 1911, respectively.

 The initial basis for modern-day Bangladesh came with the 1905 partition of Bengal.
 Though this was reversed in 1911 amid much uproar, Bengal still lost some of its prestige with the simultaneous announcement at the Delhi Durbar that the capital was to be moved to Delhi.
 During the partition of British India in 1947, the Bengal region was again partitioned based on religious lines, and East Bengal was transferred under the Dominion of Pakistan and West Bengal under the Dominion of India.
-East Bengal was later renamed as East Pakistan during the implementation of the One Unit Scheme, after which in 1971, the Bangladesh Liberation War occurred which resulted in its independence from Pakistan.
+East Bengal was later renamed as East Pakistan during the implementation of the One Unit Scheme, after which in 1971, the Bangladesh Liberation War resulted in its independence from Pakistan.
 The Indian Republic was a strong ally during the war, due to which it fought the Indo-Pakistani War of 1971.

 From the mid-1970s, however, relations worsened because Bangladesh developed closer ties with Muslim nations, participated in the Organization of the Islamic Conference, and increased emphasis on Islamic identity over the country's ethnolinguistic roots.
 The two countries developed different Cold War alliances in the 1980s, which further chilled bilateral relations.
+However, the state visit by President Ershad in 1982 was perceived as a "new chapter" in relations.
 With the onset of economic liberalization in South Asia, they forged greater bilateral engagement and trade.
 The historic Ganges Water Sharing Treaty was concluded in 1996.
 India and Bangladesh are close strategic partners in counter-terrorism.
-They are also one the largest trading partners in South Asia.
+They are also one of the largest trading partners in South Asia.